fabri1983/sgdk-video-player/README.md

 	- remove the condition if (!((prevFrame ^ vFrame) & 1))
 	- search for TODO PALS_1 and act accordingly.
 	- If the first 2 strips' pals are DMA_QUEUE in waitVInt_AND_flushDMA() then use flushQueue from Stef's: flushQueue(DMA_getQueueSize())
-- Try 20 FPS NTSC (16 FPS PAL).
-So 60/3=20 in NTSC.
-And 50/3=16 in PAL.
-	- update MOVIE_FRAME_RATE at res_n_header_generator.js.
-	- update README.md steps 2 and 4.
-	- update videoPlayer in order to do the unpack/load of all the elements along 3 display loops.
 - Try final frame size: 288 x 208 px (36 x 26 tiles).
 - Could declaring the arrays data[] and pals_data[] directly in ASM reduce rom size and/or speed access?
 - Clear mem used by sound when exiting the video loop?